- Rocket Loans

-How Can I Fix My House on a Small Budget?
+So, How Can I Fix My House On A Small Budget?

 When you own a home, your list of potential home improvement ideas is infinite.
 It seems like there’s always something that you can do to fix things in your house.
-Depending on your financial situation, you may want to consider a home improvement personal loan if you think that the savings or increased value will offset the interest on the personal loan.
+Depending on your financial situation, you may want to consider a personal loan for home improvment if you think that the savings or increased value will offset the loan interest rate.

 If the thought of parting with some of the things in your house is overwhelming, start small.
 Focus on one room at a time and come up with a plan that allows you to make regular progress without feeling overwhelmed.